surajmaurya-git/anedya-example-dev-sdk/README.md

      - WiFi NVS flash

 2. **Select Flash Size**:
-   - Set the flash size to `4MB`.
+   - Set the flash size of your device.

+> **Note**: This example has been tested with the ESP32-S3 board and 4MB flash.

 3. **Partition Table**:
    - Choose the `Custom partition table CSV` option.

 4. **Add Anedya Root Certificate**:
    - Tick the "Add custom certificates to the default bundle" option.
-   - Provide the certificate path, e.g., `./certs`.
+   - Provide the path to the certificate, e.g., `./certs`.
    - In the "Default certificate bundle options", select "Use only the most common certificates from the default bundle".

 5. **Configure Anedya Credentials**: